josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

          ```

 Notes and caveats
-    - 0.20° degree boxes are not equal-area — longitude degrees compress toward the poles.
+    - Degree-based grid boxes are not equal-area — longitude degrees compress toward the poles.
 Use the tool for planning and convenience (equal-area grids require DGGS/S2/H3-style approaches).
+Default cell size is 0.20°.
     - The tool intentionally enforces conservative limits and waits to be a good Overpass citizen.